RudyPastel/Coursera-Getting-and-Cleaning-Data-Project/README.md

 This is a description of the cleaning process of a data set as required by the june 2014 session of the Coursera class "Getting and cleaning data".

-The data represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
-A full description is available at the site where the data was obtained:
+The raw data represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Here are the data for the project: